Greece's biggest firm leaves, jobless rate soars

-ATHENS Greece said its jobless rate had topped 25 percent and its biggest company announced on Thursday it would quit the country, in a fresh blow to an economy German experts warned cannot be "saved" without writing off more debt.
+ATHENS, Oct 11 Greece's jobless rate topped 25 percent and its biggest company said it would quit the country on Thursday in a fresh blow to an economy that German experts warned cannot be "saved" without writing off more debt.

-The announcement by drinks bottler Coca Cola Hellenic (CCH) HLBr.AT that it was switching its primary listing from Athens to London and moving its corporate base to stable, low-tax Switzerland is a bitter blow to the debt-crippled nation.
+The announcement by drinks bottler Coca Cola Hellenic (CCH) that it was switching its primary listing from Athens to London, and moving its corporate base to stable, low-tax Switzerland, is a bitter blow to the debt-crippled nation.

 CCH's announcement coincided with data that showed Greek unemployment climbing for a 35th consecutive month in July to 25.1 percent from a revised 24.8 percent in June.
 The jobless rate has more than tripled since the country's now five-year-old recession began.